healthykitchen101/healthykitchen101.com/kettles/reviews/peach-street/peach-street-electric-kettle-pe-1300.md

 *   Keep Warm (10%) - **7.5**/undefined

-The Peach Street Electric Glass Kettle had good scores in the tests of Boiling Time, and Keep Warm.
+The Peach Street Electric Glass Kettle had good scores in the tests of Boiling Time, and Keep Warm—losing only to our number one, the [Cuisinart CPK-17P1](https://healthykitchen101.com/kettles/reviews/cuisinart/cuisinart-electric-kettle-cpk-17p1/).
 It was even excellent in the Noise Level test.
 Its Energy Consumption score wasn’t as high as some of its competitors though.

 ### Boiling Time